 Rebecca is a member of the Phi Alpha, Psi Chi, and Phi Theta Kappa national honor societies.
 She is a member of the National Association of Social Workers, Council on Social Work Education, National Rural Social Work Caucus, and Geographic Health Equities Alliance.
 Rebecca also serves as a Councilor on the Council on Social Work Education's Council on Racial, Ethnic, and Cultural Diversity.
 Rebecca actively engages in research and has several published journal articles.
 Her research interests include perinatal health, mental health, and well-being and health disparities with a focus on geographic disparities including rural social work.
 In her free time, Rebecca enjoys spending time with her family, friends, and cats.

 Kipp Goodman joined the Safe Harbors Board of Directors in 2017.
-Starting his career with the Seneca County Sheriff’s Office in 1992 he currently serves as the Sheriff’s Office’ Chief Deputy.
+Starting his career with the Seneca County Sheriff’s Office in 1992 he recently retired as Chief Deputy for that department.
 Kipp started his career as a uniformed patrol officer.
 In 1993 he was promoted to the position of Investigator, a position he held until being promoted Chief Deputy in 2016.
 While serving as Investigator he specialized and received training in crimes against children, sexual assaults and domestic violence.
 Kipp is a certified police instructor, DARE Officer, crime scene specialist, advanced juvenile officer, and hostage and crisis negotiator.
 Throughout his career he has received numerous awards.
 In 2013 Kipp received special congressional recognition for his work apprehending child predators.

 Kipp was born and raised in Waterloo where he still resides with his wife of 27 years.
 Kipp and his wife raised two children who are now grown.
 He attended Waterloo High School, Finger Lakes Community College and the Finger Lakes Law Enforcement Academy.
 In his free time he enjoys spending time with his family, cooking, reading (especially forensic science and American History), exploring Civil War Battlefields with long- time friend, John Cleere, listening to music, a good game of cards and more recently traveling with his wife.